dominikamann/InfiniSolar-Voltronic-Home-Assistant-Integration/README.md

 **Why Node-Red?**

 MPP-SOLAR is sending e.g. the date / year / month as a mqtt topic content.
 This will not work for home assistant.
-My node-red flow converts to topic name in a HA conform name.
+My node-red flow converts the topic name to a HA conform name.
 E.g. "EY2021/value" to "EY/value".

 **How to use it with other voltronic/mpp-solar/... inverters?**